acoli-repo/AURIS/guidelines/draft/format.md

 - **use `#` for comments**: line starting with `#` are ignored when processing the file.
 Use this to add whatever additional information you want to express that doesn't fit the format otherwise.
 - **put the text before every sentence**: To facilitate reading, the comment line before the sentence should contain the full text of the sentence.

 This is the format for "raw" files, as produced by automated preprocessing.
 It can be opened in any text editor.
 For editing, you need to load these files in the spreadsheet software of your choice (see instructions below).
-The final deliverable should be one Excel (`*.xlsx`) file for every raw file, and it should have the same name (except for file type extension) as the original file.
+The final deliverable should be one Excel (`*.xlsx`) file for every raw file, and it should have the same name (except for file extension) as the original file.

 ## Raw files